Azure/azure-openapi-validator/docs/rules.md

 ### RepeatedPathInfo

-The '{property name}' already appears in the URI, please don't repeat it in the request body.
 Information in the URI must not be repeated in the request body (i.e. subscription ID, resource group name, resource name).

 Please refer to [repeated-path-info.md](./repeated-path-info.md) for details.

 ### RequestBodyMustExistForPutPatch

-A PUT or Patch request must always have a request body defined.
-This rule applies to all ARM resources (Tracked and proxy).
-PUT and patch operations using an empty payload is not allowed in ARM.
+A PUT or PATCH request must always have a request body defined.
+This rule applies to all ARM resources (Tracked and Proxy).
+PUT and PATCH operations using an empty payload is not allowed in ARM.

 Please refer to [request-body-must-exist-for-put-patch.md](./request-body-must-exist-for-put-patch.md) for details.